Laim/MonsterSplitter/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

 .NET Windows Application that allows you to split large [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files down into smaller more managable chunks.
+This application was created in 2019 for a very specific purpose and the code is capiable of being featured on /r/badcode.
+It works, but it's not beautiful in anyway what so ever.

 ---